 "Good" vs. "Bad" Carbs

-- broken down more slowly in the body.
-Whole grains contain all three parts of the grain (the bran, germ, and endosperm), whereas refined grains are mainly just the endosperm — and that means more for your body to break down.
-More to break down means the breakdown is slower, the carbohydrates enter the body slower, and it's easier for your body to regulate them.
+- Break down more slowly in the body: Whole grains contain all three parts of the grain (the bran, germ, and endosperm), whereas refined grains are mainly just the endosperm — and that means more for your body to break down.
+More to break down means digestion is slower, the carbs enter the body slower, and it's easier for your body to regulate them.

-- packed with other vitamins and minerals.
-In addition to fiber, whole grains contain more important vitamins and minerals, including B vitamins, magnesium, and iron.
+- Provide vitamins and minerals: In addition to fiber, whole grains contain other important vitamins and minerals, such as B vitamins, magnesium, and iron.

 Sizing Up Sugar